 I had a good race at the Dalla Half Marathon in December and inched closer to my PR.
 Little did I know, it would be my last “fast” race as well as my favorite race in the training block.

 My husband and I moved to Alabama in January and February, and I trained well during that time frame.
 I didn’t have a whole lot of commitments, so I had plenty of time to run.

 While in Alabama, I never felt extremely good while running but never felt bad.
-This was the slow beginning that led to my burnout.
+This was the slow beginning that led to my running burnout.
 I ran 5 5ks in the 18:30-18:40 time frame but never broke through towards my PR.
 It didn’t matter the course, weather, or day I ran in the same 10-second window.
 The signs of weakness and physical and mental burnout began but I never saw noticed.

 When I arrived at the Atlantic City half marathon, I didn’t feel fresh.
-I felt tired and mentally not into it.
+I felt tired and physically and mentally not into it.
 I liked the race and didn’t want to miss the opportunity to run, but my heart wasn’t into it.
 Immediately when I started running the race, I knew it wasn’t my day.
 My heart rate was higher and I struggled to hold any pace.
 I ran about 5 minutes slower than I hoped.
-I didn’t feel good plus I won the race last year but got third this year.
+I didn’t feel good.
+I won the race last year but got third this year.
 Mentally that is hard.
 The race was put on well, and I always enjoy that aspect.